5 Best Cooking Spray Substitutes: How To Make Homemade Cooking Spray?

 Is cooking spray harmful to non-stick pans?

-Can you use cooking spray on stainless steel pans?
+Can you use cooking spray on stainless-steel pans?

 Vegetable fat may work well on a stainless-steel skillet.
 Make careful to coat the whole pan, including the flared sides, with the diffuser.